 We know from talking to people in crisis regions that they want to stay close to their home country.
 In a place where people speak their language and the culture is similar.
 Somewhere that allows them to return home quickly.
 But for this to be possible, they need prospects.
 They need accommodation and work, and they need education opportunities for their children.
 If parents see that their children do not have any prospects, they will seek refuge further away.

 Germany has boosted the funds available to help refugees.
 And the EU is planning further activities to support people.
 There is now greater demand for our services.
 Since last year, we have received commissions totalling EUR 587 million.
 We have seen strong growth in this area, particularly this year.
-In 2015, the value of our ongoing commissions to help refugees was EUR 179 million; in the first six months of this year, we received EUR 408 million in funding to be implemented by 2018.
+In 2015, the value of our ongoing commissions to help refugees was EUR 179 million; in the first six months of this year, we received EUR 408 million in funding for projects we will implement by 2018.
 Our main commissioning party here is the Federal Ministry for Economic Cooperation and Development (BMZ).
-Our work focuses on the countries bordering Syria – we are generating prospects in Turkey, northern Iraq, Lebanon and Jordan.
+Our work focuses on the countries bordering Syria – we are generating prospects in northern Iraq, Jordan, Lebanon and Turkey.

 We want to support refugees.
-And this is exactly what we are doing on behalf of BMZ by providing over 30,000 cash-for-work jobs in northern Iraq, Turkey and Jordan this year.
+And this is exactly what we are doing on behalf of BMZ by providing over 30,000 cash-for-work jobs in northern Iraq, Jordan and Turkey this year.
 As we have just seen in the film from Jordan, this programme enables refugees to help themselves and others by putting up tents, digging sewage channels and organising the disposal of waste.
 In this way, people can earn extra income, which also benefits their families.
 Overall, we reach some 150,000 people with this programme.

 We want to stabilise the host regions.
-This involves providing health care and education for host communities and those who have fled the terror inflicted by ‘Islamic State’.
+This involves providing health care and education for host communities and those who have fled the terror inflicted by the so-called Islamic State.
 In northern Iraq there are 2.1 million internally displaced persons, including many Yazidis, and 200,000 Syrian refugees.
 With our support, 250,000 people there now have access to health care and 200,000 people have an opportunity to learn to read and write or take part in training courses in newly built community centres.
-These services are available to both refugees and Iraqi citizens.
-Because, in order to guarantee social peace, both sides must benefit.
+These services are available to both refugees and Iraqi citizens, because, in order to guarantee social peace, both sides must benefit.

 More than half the refugees around the world are children or young people.
 They need particular support from us as they are often traumatised.
 To help them, we are developing education and care services.
 In northern Iraq, we are building 10 schools for 70,000 children, who also receive psychosocial care in the community centres.
 On our behalf, UNICEF organises football tournaments, theatre workshops and readings to give children something to do that takes them out of their day-to-day lives.
 In Turkey, we are also working on behalf of BMZ to improve care and education services for children and young people.
 Good care and, above all, a good education provide the foundation for a good future.
 They generate prospects.